FreeRTOS/FreeRTOS-Libraries-Integration-Tests/src/transport_interface/README.md

 * A PC to run the provided echo server.
 * A test application which runs on the device under test with transport interface implemented.

+_NOTE: The writev tests are optional and can be used to verify the implementation of writev method using the scatter-gather approach._

 The test application is usually implemented by calling the provided transport interface test routine from the main function.

 ## 2. Transport Interface Test Cases

 The transport interface tests verify the implementation by running various test cases.
 The test cases are designed according to the guidelines in the transport interface header file.

+###Mandatory Test Cases

 |Test Case	|Test Case Detail	|Expected result	|
 |---	|---	|---	|